danieleskebby/skebbyAPI/PHP/README.md

 # PHP skebby API SDK

-This is the PHP version of skebby API SDK.
+This is the PHP version of Skebby API SDK.

 ## Usage